 c) Cat Grooming Rake

-For cats with pre-existing badly matted hair, you can use this cat grooming rake to carefully (and gently) brush the tangled matted hair out of the dense undercoat of your Coon.
+For cats with pre-existing badly matted hair, you can use this cat grooming rake (link to Amazon) to carefully (and gently) brush the tangled matted hair out of the dense undercoat of your Coon.

 Please note that your Maine Coon may not enjoy having its knots tugged out, so it is important to keep the process short.

 4. Bathing Maine Coon Cats